 - Appropriate clothing and footwear must be worn.
-No bare feet on sand courts unless they have been raked and inspected prior to use. - No exposed jewellery is permitted.
+No bare feet on sand courts permitted unless the playing area has been raked and inspected prior to use. - No exposed jewellery permitted.

 - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.